cordellbonnieux/Draw-And-Conquer/README.md

 }
 ```

-If the queue length is greater than n, queue server will start a game server and notify the players in the queue with a game session UUID. heartbeat will stop.
+If the queue length is greater than n, queue server will start a game server, assign different colors for players and notify the players in the queue with a game session UUID. heartbeat will stop.

 ```json
 // Server -> Client Game Start Notification